-Welcome to Trent College Sixth Form
+Sixth Form

-The Sixth Form at Trent is a high achieving, hardworking, collaborative community of well-motivated students who are ambitious and keen to embrace the wonderful opportunities available at this school.
+The Sixth Form at Trent College is a high achieving, hardworking, collaborative community of well-motivated students who are ambitious and keen to embrace the wonderful opportunities available at this school.
 Each student is given the individual support, encouragement and guidance required for them to achieve their very best.
-For some it is the A\ and A grades that will mean they study languages at Cambridge, or Medicine at Manchester, or Physics at King's but we determine success against each individual student's ambitions and goals.
+For some it is the A and A grades that will mean they study languages at Cambridge, or Medicine at Manchester, or Physics at King's but we determine success against each individual student's ambitions and goals.
 Although we have a traditional attitude towards academic success, we have a very modern outlook in making sure we have the right qualifications pathway for each student.

-So what makes Trent stand out?
+So what makes Trent College stand out?
 It is the breadth of opportunities that allows for the development of the whole person, combined with the focus on the individual.
-This makes Trent a great place to study and ensures that each individual is properly equipped for life in the twenty-first century.
+This makes Trent College a great place to study and ensures that each individual is properly equipped for life in the twenty-first century.
 Structure and support are balanced here with independence, freedom and responsibility.
-In the Sixth Form at Trent there is the most amazing range of opportunities that will develop you, excite you, fulfil and challenge you - giving you not just two great years, but preparing you for many more to come.
-Your challenge is to make the most of your time here.
+In the Sixth Form at Trent College there is the most amazing range of opportunities that will develop, excite, fulfil and challenge - giving students not just two great years, but preparation for many more to come.